ryanpeach/aws-spending-limits/README.md

 6. AWS SNS Topic  -->  An active email address with SNS topic subscription to send the CodeBuild job status and the detailed report of resources nuked daily

-7. AWS EventBridge Rule --> Configured with the required cron schedule to trigger the workflow periodically.
-The input parameters to invoke the Rule target should be updated with the required region lists as needed
+7. AWS EventBridge Rule --> Configured with an event pattern that listens for SNS notifications triggered by exceeding a budget threshold.
+The input parameters to invoke the Rule target should be updated with the required region lists as needed.

 8. Make sure you have sufficient network connectivity from the VPC where this is run, as CodeBuild downloads the nuke binary from github.
 If running in restricted environment, have the binary uploaded to S3 bucket or artifactory and reference that.